AdaCore/gnatstudio/docs/users_guide/extending.rst

 At startup, GPS automatically loads all Python files found in the :file:`share/gps/plug-ins` and :file:`$HOME/.gps/plug-ins` directories.
-In addition, python files located under :file:`<prefix>/share/gps/python` can be imported (using the `import` command) by any python script.
+In addition, Python files located under :file:`<prefix>/share/gps/python` can be imported (using the `import` command) by any Python script.
 You can also set the :file:`PYTHONPATH` environment variable to add other directories to the Python search path.